 A monetary remedy is frequently based on a claim of quantum meruit, meaning "the amount deserved."
 A quantum meruit claim is a claim that there has been unjust enrichment and that the remedy should be a monetary remedy calculated on the basis of quantum meruit (fee-for-services).
-Quantum meruit is a basis for quantifying a remedy (see Nicholson v.
-Brown Estate, 2018 BCSC 141).
+See Nicholson v.
+Brown Estate, 2018 BCSC 141.